How to Use this Website

 It is simple and easy to register to use the TMSWorkbook.com as a clinician.

+1. You complete the short registration process, once.
+During the few minutes it takes to register you will provide contact information for yourself and your clinic.
 Registering with our website, will populate your office or you individually into the FIND A CLINICIAN feature of our website which can drive further patients to your practice.

-Once you are registered you can receive access to the TMSWorkbook.com materials, by logging into the website and
+2. Once you are registered* you can receive access to the TMSWorkbook.com materials, by logging into the website and purchasing a subscription

-*When assigning and authorizing the patient to use the access code you will have to agree to the Website Terms of Service for Clinicians noting that you approve your patient’s use of the TMSworkbook.com and accept responsibility for your patient’s care.
+When assigning and authorizing the patient to use the workbook you will have to agree to the Website Terms of Service for Clinicians noting that you approve your patient’s use of the TMSworkbook.com and accept responsibility for your patient’s care.

-If you are a clinician, a doctor or prescriber of TMS for patient care, CLICK HERE to register to start using the TMSWorkbook with your patients.
+If you are a clinician, a doctor or prescriber of TMS for patient care, CLICK HERE to register and start using the TMS Workbook with your patients.

 As a Technician

-It is simple and easy to register to use the TMSWorkbook.com as a technician once the clinician you work with is registered.
+It is simple and easy to register to use the TMSWorkbook.com as a technician or operator once the clinician you work with is registered.

-As a technician, you complete the short registration process, once.
-The supervising clinician you work with will approve your access to the website so that you may monitor patient participation and help improve patient outcomes.
+1. As a technician, you complete the short registration process, once.
+The supervising clinician who is part of your team will approve your access to the website so that you may monitor patient participation and help improve patient outcomes.

-During the few minutes which it takes to register, you will provide contact information.
-Once you are registered you can review patient access to the TMSworkbook.com materials (when at least one patient is registered).
+2. During the few minutes which it takes to register, you will provide contact information and once approved by the clinician, you can assign and review patient access to the TMSworkbook.com.

 A technician/treater has to agree to the Website Terms of Service for Technicians, noting an understanding of the privacy policies for your office and of HIPAA, and acceptance of responsibility for the patient’s care with the supervising clinician(s).

-You can register AFTER your supervising clinician is registered by going to the “REGISTRATION” tab and selecting “Technician Registration.”
+Your registration will process only AFTER your supervising clinician is registered.
+Go to the “REGISTRATION” tab and select “Technician Registration,” once they are established.

 As a Patient